mweidner037/position-strings/README.md

   all PositionSources whose positions may be compared to ours.
 This includes past PositionSources, even if they correspond to the same user/device.
-- All characters are lexicographically greater than `','` (code point 44).
+- It is also not a suffix of any other ID.
+It is easy to ensure this by making all IDs be the same length, or by beginning all IDs with a reserved character.
+- It does not contain `','`.
 - The first character is lexicographically less than `'~'` (code point 126).

-If `options.ID` contains non-alphanumeric characters, created positions will contain those characters and `','`.
+If `options.ID` contains non-alphanumeric characters, then created positions will contain those characters in addition to alphanumeric characters and `','`.

 #### createBetween